Know 10 Trees

 With an area of 710 square kilometres and a population of 4.8 million people, Singapore has one of the highest population densities in the world.

 Yet, sharing this space with us are over 2000 recorded native plant species.
-In total, there are about two million trees planted along roadsides, in parks and protected nature areas.
+In total, there are about two million trees planted along roadsides, in parks and state land.
 It is no wonder Singapore is known internationally as a Garden City.

 As a citizen of this Garden City, how well do we know our trees?